 Helpful guides to get started with your carving knives:

-A Primer on Green Woodworking goes over what green woodworking is and why anyone can get started with it.
+Milk Paint: An Essential Tool For The Green Woodworker goes over what green woodworking is and why anyone can get started with it.

-A How-To on Crafting a Butter Knife is a perfect project for beginner woodworkers and for people of any level.You May Also Like
+How To Carve a Wooden Spoon is a perfect project for beginner woodworkers and for people of any level.You May Also Like